TuPhung369/PasswordEpic/Planning.md

 - **Development Testing**: ✅ Complete on Android Emulator (biometric simulation)
 - **Physical Device Testing**: Optional for end-to-end biometric hardware validation
 - **Recommendation**: Can proceed to next phase - physical testing is bonus validation

+---

+## 🐛 **BUG FIXES & IMPROVEMENTS**

+### **✅ FIXED: Infinite Loop and Modal Close Issues (January 2025)**

+**Problem Description:**
+After app reload, the biometric modal would not close properly, and the app experienced infinite re-rendering loops with continuous "Component rendered" and "useEffect triggered" logs.

+**Root Causes Identified:**

+1. **BiometricPrompt Component Issue:**

+   - Component was calling `onClose()` in the finally block after every authentication attempt
+   - `onClose` was designed to handle user cancellation and trigger logout, not to close the modal after successful authentication
+   - This caused the app to logout immediately after successful biometric authentication

+2. **useSession Hook Infinite Loop:**

+   - Multiple functions (`updateSessionInfo`, `handleAppStateChange`) were being recreated on every render
+   - These functions were included in useEffect dependency arrays, causing continuous re-renders
+   - State variables were both read and written in the same useEffect, creating infinite loops

+3. **Unstable Callback Dependencies:**
+   - Multiple useEffect hooks had callback functions in dependency arrays that were recreated on every render
+   - This violated React's rules of hooks and caused cascading re-renders

+**Solutions Implemented:**

+**1. Fixed BiometricPrompt.tsx:**

+- ✅ Modified error handling to only call `onClose()` when user explicitly cancels authentication
+- ✅ Check for cancellation error codes/messages before calling `onClose()`
+- ✅ For successful authentication, only `onSuccess()` is called (sets `showBiometricPrompt(false)`)
+- ✅ For authentication failures (non-cancellation), only `onError()` is called
+- ✅ Removed unconditional `onClose()` call from finally block

+**2. Fixed useSession.ts Hook:**

+- ✅ Created refs (`dispatchRef`, `configRef`, `sessionRef`, etc.) to store callback and state values
+- ✅ Added synchronization useEffect to keep refs updated with latest values
+- ✅ Refactored `updateSessionInfo` to only depend on `isAuthenticated`, using refs for other dependencies
+- ✅ Refactored `handleAppStateChange` to have no dependencies, using refs exclusively
+- ✅ Added optimization to `setSessionInfo` to only update when values actually change
+- ✅ Fixed periodic update effect to only depend on `isAuthenticated`
+- ✅ Fixed auto-start session effect to use refs for callbacks
+- ✅ Fixed config update effect to only depend on `security.autoLockTimeout`

+**3. Fixed AppNavigator.tsx:**

+- ✅ Added debug logs to track component re-renders
+- ✅ Fixed ESLint warnings by renaming shadowed variables in app state change handler
+- ✅ Used refs to access latest state values without causing re-renders
+- ✅ Added proper dependency arrays where required by ESLint

+**Technical Approach:**
+The core solution involved using React refs to break the dependency chain causing infinite loops.
+Refs don't trigger re-renders when updated, making them perfect for storing callback references and values that need to be accessed in effects without causing those effects to re-run.
+A separate synchronization effect keeps the refs up-to-date with the latest values.

+**Files Modified:**

+1. `src/components/BiometricPrompt.tsx` - Fixed modal close logic and callback invocation
+2. `src/hooks/useSession.ts` - Comprehensive refactoring to eliminate infinite loops using refs
+3. `src/navigation/AppNavigator.tsx` - Added debug logs and fixed ESLint warnings

+**Expected Behavior After Fix:**

+- ✅ No infinite loop logs
+- ✅ Biometric modal appears after login
+- ✅ Modal closes properly after successful pattern entry
+- ✅ User can access the app after successful authentication
+- ✅ Modal only triggers logout on explicit user cancellation, not on success
+- ✅ App state changes (minimize/maximize) properly trigger biometric re-authentication

+**Key Insights for Future Development:**

+1. When using useEffect with callback dependencies, always consider wrapping callbacks in useCallback or storing them in refs
+2. Functions returned from custom hooks may have their own dependencies that cause recreation - use refs to stabilize them
+3. State variables that are both read and written in the same useEffect create infinite loops
+4. The `setSessionInfo` optimization pattern (checking if values changed before updating) is crucial for hooks that update frequently
+5. Distinguish between different callback purposes: `onClose` for cancellation/cleanup vs `onSuccess`/`onError` for completion states
+6. Use refs for values that need to be accessed in effects but shouldn't trigger re-runs
+7. Always add a synchronization effect when using refs to ensure they stay current with prop/state values

+**Status:** ✅ **FULLY RESOLVED** - All infinite loops eliminated, modal closes properly, authentication flow works as expected

+**Last Updated:** January 2025